phoenixframework/phoenix_live_view/guides/introduction/welcome.md

 and to reuse markup in your LiveViews.

 Sometimes you need to share more than just markup across LiveViews.
-When you also want to move events to a seperate module, or use the same event handler in multiple places, function components can be paired with [`Phoenix.LiveView.attach_hook/4`](`Phoenix.LiveView.attach_hook/4#sharing-event-handling-logic`)
+When you also want to move events to a separate module, or use the same event handler in multiple places, function components can be paired with [`Phoenix.LiveView.attach_hook/4`](`Phoenix.LiveView.attach_hook/4#sharing-event-handling-logic`)